 One of my challenges is falling asleep fast and staying asleep all night.
 Usually, I do a lot of tossing and turning until I finally fall into a restless sleep.
 Drinking camomile tea or organic herbal tea helps relax me enough some days, however, when I play golf I have no problem falling into a deep sleep fast.

 Does exercise improve sleep?
-We all know that exercise can and it is the same with golf.
-You simply sleep better because you are tired after an 18 hole round.
+We all know that exercise can improve our sleep patterns.
+With golf, you simply sleep better because you are tired after an 18 hole round.
 All the fresh air, sunlight, walking, swinging clubs and mentally being engaged for 4-5 hours results in a deeper sleep.

 Studies show that deeper sleep helps the body regenerate cells and gives muscles and tissues time to repair.